Technologicat/mcpyrate/doc/troubleshooting.md

 So the **run-time result** of both invocations is an `ast.Num` object (or `ast.Constant`, if running on Python 3.8+).
 But they see the expansion differently, because `step_expansion` operates at macro expansion time, while `stepr` operates at run time.

 Whereas unquotes are processed at run time of the use site of `q` (see [the quasiquote system docs](quasiquotes.md)), the `q` itself is processed at macro expansion time.
 Hence, `step_expansion` will see the `q`, but when `stepr` expands the tree at run time, it will already be gone.

+## My macro crashes with a call stack overflow, but the error goes away if I `step_expansion` it?

+That's some deep recursion right there!
+The reason it works with `step_expansion` is that `step_expansion` converts the recursive calls to the expander into a while loop in expand-once mode.

+If you need to do the same, look at [its source code](../mcpyrate/debug.py).

 # Compile-time errors